 First in, 1869

 The first royal tourist, Prince Alfred, second son of Victoria and Albert, came in 1869.
 He saw the main cities and Nelson, and went pig hunting and picnicking.
 The naval captain had a good time, briefly returning the following year, and again the year after that.

 Visits by royalty were tightly managed by officials of the royal household and by the New Zealand government, which paid for royal tours, including travel, accommodation and living costs.

 Reasons for tours

 Tours were arranged to acknowledge New Zealand's contribution to the South African War and both world wars, for example the visit of the Duke and Duchess of Cornwall and York – later George V and Queen Mary – in 1901.
-A number of visits occurred when the Commonwealth Games were held in New Zealand.
+Visits occurred when the Commonwealth Games were held in New Zealand.
 Anniversaries of important events – such as James Cook’s first arrival in New Zealand, the battle at Gallipoli in the First World War and the signing of the Treaty of Waitangi – also prompted visits.

 Shaken and bruised

 Royal visitors shook thousands of hands.
 During his 1920 tour, Edward, Prince of Wales, shook more than 3,000 hands at a single civic reception in Auckland.
 By the time he left New Zealand, the prince was estimated to have shaken over 20,000 hands.
 Sixty-three years later, Diana, Princess of Wales, had a similar experience.
 At the end of the day, her hands were red and sore after many enthusiastic greetings during walkabouts.

 Prince of Wales, 1920

 When Edward, Prince of Wales (later Edward VIII), toured the dominions in 1920, both Britain and New Zealand were interested in what was called a ‘carefully arranged propaganda exercise’.1 George V, Edward’s father, sought to maintain and increase support for the empire after the First World War.
 New Zealand Prime Minister William Massey saw the prince’s visit as an opportunity to boost his own Reform Party, arranging an itinerary that included 50 towns between Auckland and Invercargill.